 This issue is closely linked to the poor metrics anti-pattern.
 Telemetry data is only held in memory for a short period of time.

 Telemetry information can also be streamed directly from Vault to a range of metrics aggregation solutions and saved for aggregation and inspection.

-When the Vault node/cluster initializes, it distributes a root token that gives root-level access to Vault features.
+When you initialize a Vault server, it emits an initial root token that gives root-level access across all Vault features.

 The root tokens can perform all actions within Vault and never expire.
 Unrestricted access can give users higher privileges than necessary to all Vault operations and paths.
 There is a security risk with sharing and providing access to a root token.